GraphBEV: Towards Robust BEV Feature Alignment for Multi-Modal 3D Object Detection: Introduction

-Most feature-level multi-modal methods \cite{DeepFusion,autoalign,Transfusion,DeepInteraction,CAT-Det} employ Cross Attention to query features of a specific modality, circumventing the use of projection matrices.
-A few feature-level multi-modal methods \cite{3dcvf,graphalign,graphalign++,autoalignv2, HMFI, Robust-FusionNet, Logonet,3DDualFusion} have sought to mitigate these errors through projection offsets or neighboring projections.
-A few BEV-based methods, such as ObjectFusion \cite{ObjectFusion}, completely get rid of camera-to-BEV transformation during fusion to align object-centric features across different modalities.
+Most feature-level multi-modal methods \cite{DeepFusion,autoalign, Transfusion, DeepInteraction, CAT-Det} employ Cross Attention to query features of a specific modality, circumventing the need for projection matrices.
+A few feature-level multi-modal methods \cite{3dcvf,graphalign,graphalign++,autoalignv2, HMFI, Robust-FusionNet, Logonet,3DDualFusion} have sought to mitigate these errors through the use of projection offsets or neighboring projections.
+A few BEV-based methods, such as ObjectFusion \cite{ObjectFusion}, eliminate the camera-to-BEV transformation during fusion to align object-centric features across different modalities.
 MetaBEV \cite{ge2023metabev} utilizes Cross Deformable Attention for feature misalignment but overlooks depth estimation errors in view transformation, aligning features only during LiDAR and camera BEV fusion.

 BEVFusion\cite{bevfusion-mit,bevfusion-pku} unites camera and LiDAR data in BEV space, enhancing detection but overlooks \textbf{feature misalignment} in real-world applications.
 It is primarily evident in two aspects: 1) BEVFusion\cite{bevfusion-mit} transforms multi-image features into a unified BEV representation using BEVDepth's\cite{bevdepth} explicit depth supervision from LiDAR-to-camera.
 While this LiDAR-to-camera strategy offers more reliable depth than LSS\cite{lss}, it overlooks the misalignment between LiDAR and camera in real-world scenarios, leading to \textbf{local misalignment}.
-2) In the LiDAR-camera BEV fusion, misalignment of BEV features due to depth inaccuracies is overlooked by directly concatenating representations and applying basic convolution, as described in the text of BEVFusion\cite{bevfusion-mit}, leading to \textbf{global misalignment}.
+2) In the LiDAR-camera BEV fusion, misalignment of BEV features due to depth inaccuracies is overlooked by directly concatenating representations and applying basic convolution, as described in BEVFusion\cite{bevfusion-mit}, leading to \textbf{global misalignment}.